Advice and Support for Business

 The NHS Test and Trace service launched on 28 May.
 Anyone testing positive for coronavirus will be contacted by NHS.
-Test and Trace and will share information about their recent contacts.
-People identified as having been in close contact with someone who has a positive test must stay at home for 14 days.

 The Chancellor has announced that the government’s Coronavirus Job Retention Scheme will remain open until the end of October.

 Transport Secretary Grant Shapps has moved to protect vital rotes for supplies and people through a coronavirus support package to keep the flow of goods and services running smoothly